SchenLong/Mutaito-Academy/README.md

 # Mutaito Academy
 Ethical Hacking &amp; OSINT courseware program.

-Intended for low technical profiles, free of charge presencial classes @Barcelona, Spain for people who do not own studies, certification or diplomas.
+Intended for low technical profiles, free of charge presencial classes @Barcelona, Spain for whom do not own studies, certification or diplomas.

 1) Hardware, OS and Architecture: Introduction